 Under the Internal Revenue Code of 1986, as amended (the "Code"), we will be classified as a passive foreign investment company (a "PFIC") for any taxable year if either: (a) at least 75% of our gross income is "passive income" for purposes of the PFIC rules or (b) at least 50% of the value of our assets (determined on the basis of a quarterly average) is attributable to assets that produce or are held for the production of passive income.
 For this purpose, passive income includes interest, dividends and other investment income, with certain exceptions.
-Cash, cash-equivalents and digital assets generally are passive assets for these purposes.
+Cash and cash-equivalents generally are passive assets for these purposes, and digital assets are likely to be passive assets for these purposes as well.
 Goodwill is active to the extent attributable to activities that produce or are intended to produce active income.
-The PFIC rules also contain a look-through rule whereby we will be treated as owning our proportionate share of the gross assets and earning our proportionate share of the gross income of any other corporation in which we own, directly or indirectly, 25% or more (by value) of the stock.
+The PFIC rules also contain a look-through rule whereby we will be treated as owning our proportionate share of the gross assets and earning our proportionate share of the gross assets and earning our proportionate share of the stock.

-Based on the current and anticipated composition of our income, assets and operations and the expected price of our Ordinary shares in this offering, we do not expect to be treated as a PFIC for the current taxable year or in the foreseeable future.
+Based on the current and anticipated composition of our income, assets and operations and the price of our Ordinary shares, we do not expect to be treated as a PFIC for the current taxable year.
 However, whether we are treated as a PFIC is a factual determination that is made on an annual basis after the close of each taxable year.
 This determination will depend on, among other things, the ownership and the composition of our income and assets, as well as the relative value of our assets (which may fluctuate with our market capitalization), at the relevant time.
 Moreover, the application of the PFIC rules to digital assets and transactions related thereto is subject to uncertainty.
-Among other things, the IRS has issued limited guidance on the treatment of income from mining digital assets The IRS or a court may disagree with our determinations, including the manner in which we determine the value of our assets and the percentage of our assets that are passive assets under the PFIC rules.
+Among other things, the IRS has issued limited guidance on the treatment of income from mining digital assets.
+The IRS or a court may disagree with our determinations, including the manner in which we determine the value of our assets and the percentage of our assets that are passive assets under the PFIC rules.
 Therefore there can be no assurance that the Company will not be classified as a PFIC for the current taxable year or for any future taxable year.

-For further discussion of the PFIC rules and the adverse U.S. federal income tax consequences in the event we are classified as a PFIC, see the section of this prospectus titled "Taxation-Certain United States Federal Income Tax Considerations".
+For further discussion of the PFIC rules and the adverse U.S. federal income tax consequences in the event we are classified as a PFIC, see Item 10.
+Additional Information "Taxation-Certain U.S. Federal Income Tax Considerations."